-- expenses incurred to conduct the necessary discovery-stage laboratory work, preclinical studies and clinical trials required to obtain regulatory approval; - acquired licenses and intellectual property that are accounted for as asset acquisitions and have no alternative future use; - personnel expenses, including salaries, benefits and stock-based compensation expense for our employees engaged in research and development functions; - costs of funding research performed by third parties, including pursuant to agreements with CROs that conduct our clinical trials, as well as investigative sites, consultants and CROs that conduct our preclinical and nonclinical studies; - expenses incurred under agreements with our third-party CDMOs, as well as internal manufacturing scale-up expenses, including the cost of acquiring and manufacturing preclinical study and clinical trial materials; - fees paid to consultants who assist with research and development activities; - expenses related to regulatory activities, including filing fees paid to regulatory agencies; and - allocated expenses for facility costs, including rent, utilities, depreciation and maintenance.
+- expenses incurred to conduct the necessary discovery-stage laboratory work, preclinical studies and clinical trials required to obtain regulatory approval; - acquired licenses and intellectual property that are accounted for as asset acquisitions and have no alternative future use;

+- personnel expenses, including salaries, benefits and stock-based compensation expense for our employees engaged in research and development functions; - costs of funding research performed by third parties, including pursuant to agreements with clinical research organizations ("CROs") that conduct our clinical trials, as well as investigative sites, consultants and CROs that conduct our preclinical and nonclinical studies; - expenses incurred under agreements with our third-party contract development and manufacturing organizations ("CDMOs"), as well as internal manufacturing scale-up expenses, including the cost of acquiring and manufacturing preclinical study and clinical trial materials; - fees paid to consultants who assist with research and development activities; - expenses related to regulatory activities, including filing fees paid to regulatory agencies; and - allocated expenses for facility costs, including rent, utilities, depreciation and maintenance.

-Before a product receives regulatory approval, we record upfront and milestone payments to third parties under licensing arrangements as expense, provided that there is no alternative future use of the rights in other research and developments projects.
+Before a product receives regulatory approval, we record upfront and milestone payments to third parties under licensing arrangements as expense, provided that there is no alternative future use of the rights in other research and development projects.